How to Become a Notary in Wyoming

 Who can become a notary public in Wyoming?

-To become a notary in Wyoming, a notary applicant must meet the following requirements:
+To become a notary in Wyoming, you must meet the following eligibility requirements:

 - Be at least 18 years of age.